Areas Mech Grants Access For

 Safety Orientation Requirements for Access

-- Preventing and Addressing Workplace Bullying & Harassment Training
+- SRS Module 2: Preventing and Addressing Workplace Bullying & Harassment

-- Chemical Safety Training (for faculty, staff, visiting researchers, and graduate students who work with chemicals)
+- Chemical Safety (for faculty, staff, visiting researchers, and graduate students who work with chemicals)

 - Introduction to Laboratory Safety (for undergraduate students who will work under constant direct supervision of a senior lab member)

-- WHMIS Training (for those who do not fall into the above categories, including office workers)
+- Workplace Hazardous Material Information Systems (WHMIS) (for those who do not fall into the above categories, including office workers)

-- A Safety Orientation Checklist* for each space you are requesting access to, including office spaces.
-This training should be conducted by your supervisor or a designated trainer for the space. *Please note that this form will be updated very soon to better reflect the differing safety risks of lab spaces and office spaces.
-Please mark “N/A” (non-applicable) as required in the interim.
+- A Site-Specific Orientation Record for each space you are requesting access to, including office spaces.
+This training should be conducted by your supervisor or a designated trainer for the space.
+Please note that only handwritten submissions will be accepted.

 Higher risk spaces may have additional safety requirements, including but not limited to: